github-34/algo-platter/README.md

 # Algo-Platter
-A platter of algorithms and data structures written in PHP
+A platter of algorithms and data structures written in PHP and Python

 ## Array Sorting Algorithms
 1. Bubble Sort